alireza-aghelan/recommender-systems/README.md

 Section 2: Content-Based Recommendation

 In this section, we performed the content-based recommendation on the animations that a user has watched.
-Now we can recommend new animations to each user according to the information available from different animations.
+Now we can recommend new animations to the user according to the information available from different animations.

 ![recommendation-system11](https://user-images.githubusercontent.com/47056654/195469234-5b738a5f-c9eb-4429-9ac8-9f7dea6362a6.jpg)